For Sono Group N.V. [SEV], Analyst sees a rise to $4. What next?

 Sono Group N.V.
-[NASDAQ: SEV] closed the trading session at $0.31 on 06/05/23.
-The day’s price range saw the stock hit a low of $0.1801, while the highest price level was $0.52.
+[NASDAQ: SEV] gained 27.30% on the last trading session, reaching $0.29 price per share at the time.
 The company report on May 15, 2023 at 9:16 AM that Applications for self-administration proceedings with respect to Sono Group N.V. and Sono Motors GmbH under the German Insolvency Act.

 At the end of February 2023, we announced our decision to restructure our business model to focus exclusively on retrofitting and integrating solar technology into third-party vehicles going forward.
 At the same time, we discontinued our Sion passenger car program with immediate effect and terminated approximately 250 employees.
 A repayment plan was developed to handle customer claims arising from the Sion reservations.
 We continued to face challenges to obtain external financing and to date have not been successful in selling our Sion passenger car project and related assets.
 After other financing options failed to materialize, our management ultimately concluded that Sono Motors GmbH is over-indebted and faces impending illiquidity (drohende Zahlungsunfähigkeit), with Sono Group N.V., in turn, becoming over-indebted and also facing impending illiquidity.
 As a consequence, management decided to apply for the opening of self-administration proceedings with respect to Sono Group N.V. and Sono Motors GmbH with the goal of sustainably restructuring our business.